-Perfect examples may be real estate, dividends or royalties.
+Perfect examples of assets may be real estate, stocks that pay dividends, or royalties.
 There are many different types of assets.
 Not all have the power to generate cash flow, but purchasing assets that do can be a tremendous wealth builder.

 As you can see in the picture above, most people rely on their one source of income which is their salary from a job.

-They then proceed to take on a lot of expenses and liabilities.
-This, in turn, is what people use as I believe excuses as to why they can’t invest their money into assets.
+They then proceed to take on a lot of expenses and liabilities in order to "keep up" with the people around them.
+This, in turn, is what people use as excuses as to why they can’t invest their money into assets.
 Or, they have some of the other beliefs such as “money is the root of all evil, I don’t need money to be happy, etc.”

 If people took the money they spent on unneeded liabilities and purchased assets that will generate income, such as rent from a rental property, dividend income from dividend paying stocks, bonds, notes, etc. you could completely change your financial outlook.

-You may be a lot better off in not only your financial life, but in your personal life as well.
+By building these habits and developing a healthier outlook on money, you may end up a lot better off in not only your financial life but in your personal life as well.